MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/general-bluetooth-support-in-windows.md

 Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 10 Mobile support the following Bluetooth versions:

 -   Version 1.1
 -   Version 2.0
 -   Version 2.0 with EDR
 -   Version 2.1
 -   Version 2.1 with EDR
 -   Version 4.0
 -   Version 4.1
 -   Version 5.0

 Windows Server 2016 does not support Bluetooth.

 ## <span id="Which_Bluetooth_profiles_have_in-box_support_in_Windows_10_"></span><span id="which_bluetooth_profiles_have_in-box_support_in_windows_10_"></span><span id="WHICH_BLUETOOTH_PROFILES_HAVE_IN-BOX_SUPPORT_IN_WINDOWS_10_"></span>Which Bluetooth profiles have in-box support in Windows 10?

+### Windows 10 for desktop editions in-box Bluetooth profiles:

 Windows 10 (Version 1803) supports Bluetooth version 5.0 and the following Bluetooth user profiles:
 - Advanced Audio Distribution Profile (A2DP 1.2)
 - Audio/Video Control Transport Protocol Target (AVCTP 1.4)
 - Audio/Video Distribution Transport Protocol (AVDTP 1.2)